In 2022 I purchased a receiver hitch flag pole holder to use to hold an antenna mast.

 Raise the mast/yagi vertical and then slowly walk the mast/yagi to the rear of the truck while holding vertical

-Stand next to the flag pole holder.
+Stand next to the flag pole holder

 Then the fun part, raise the mast up while remaining vertical

 and slide it into the flag pole holder.
+No longer with hinged holder!

 something had to change, enter Heavy duty hinges